-However, if your budget is such that you can only spend ad dollars on auctions that will result in clicks and your return needs to be exceptionally high, this will result in your automated bidding algorithm only bidding on auctions very sparingly and may result in diminished traffic and diminished returns.
+However, if your budget is such that you can only spend ad dollars on auctions that will result in clicks and your return needs to be exceptionally high, this will result in your automated bidding strategy algorithm only Automated bidding strategies/bid strategies on auctions very sparingly and may result in diminished traffic and diminished returns.

 The algorithm must learn the patterns of data over time.
-Setting unrealistic goals on little to no data will only result in wasted spending.
+Setting unrealistic goals on little to no data will only result in wasted spending or ad spend.

 It’s important to remember that you are teaching the algorithm how to target the best auctions for display ad space on your behalf.
 To do this you should follow a few certain steps to get the best results.